Bridgewater-Emery Testing Information

 Capitalize on the strengths of computer adaptive testing: efficient and precise measurement with a quick turnaround of results.

-The SBAC Assessment is a state requirement for grades 3-8, & 11 and takes approximately 180-240 minutes.
+The assessment is a state requirement for grades 3-8, & 11 and takes approximately 180-240 minutes.
 Results will be mailed home at the beginning of the following year.

-The Multi-State Alternate Assessment (MSAA) is a comprehensive assessment system designed to promote increasing higher academic outcomes for students with significant cognitive disabilities in preparation for a broader array of post-secondary outcomes.
-The MSAA is designed to measure academic content that is aligned to and derived from your state’s content standards.
+The alternate assessment is a comprehensive testing system designed to promote increasing higher academic outcomes for students with significant cognitive disabilities in preparation for a broader array of post-secondary outcomes.
+It is designed to measure academic content that is aligned to and derived from your state’s content standards.
 This test contains many built-in supports that allow students to use materials they are most familiar with and communicate what they know and can do as independently as possible.
-The MSAA is administered in the areas of English Language Arts (ELA) and mathematics in grades 3-8 and 11.
+This assessment is administered in the areas of English Language Arts (ELA) and mathematics in grades 3-8 and 11.
 Testing takes approximately 180-240 minutes and results are mailed home at the beginning of the following school year.

 South Dakota Science Assessment